 - Kickstart Your WordPress Traffic System

-Why You Should Consider Automating Your Traffic-Getting Process
+Why You Should Automate The Traffic-Getting Process

-- More than half of all businesses surveyed spent 1-3 hours or more to create a blog post.
+- More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.

 - Finding and posting content for social media was their most time-consuming online activity.